WorldCereal/worldcereal-documentation/design/cloudnative_rdm.md

 This is also used by Microsoft Planetary Computer.
 It allows the user to generate a specific url that is valid for a limited time, which allows direct access over http.

+#### openEO integration

+To fully validate the design, proper integration options with other webservices should be explored.
+In the context of WorldCereal, services based on the openEO standard are most relevant.

+OpenEO already supports two predefined processes that may be relevant:
+- `load_stac` to load a vector cube from stac metadata
+- `load_url` to load a GeoParquet file from a url

+What is missing is a process that allows to filter a vector cube both on spatial region and on properties.
+Note that the concept of filter pushdown is very important, so the process definition should give backends the freedom to perform this type of optimization.

+We could also consider to allow SQL style queries on vector cubes, but note that some SQL functionality does overlap with other concepts in openEO.

 ### Use case explorations

 These sections validate the design in terms of specific use cases.